NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Here are the course style guidelines for schematics.
 Your schematics must adhere to these guidelines.
 If you don't, Eaglint will give warnings and we won’t accept the design.

-1. You should not use any libraries other than `quadparts_prebuilt.lbr`, your `custom_*.lbr`, and your `LEDs.lbr`.
-2. All visible net and component names must not have “$” in them.
+1. All visible net and component names must not have “$” in them.
 When Eagle automatically generates names for nets and components it includes “$”.
 This is fine if the name is not visible (e.g., on an anonymous wire between two components), but if you it shows up on your schematic, you should give it a nice name like “C1” or “U1”.
-3. By convention power supply symbols point up, and ground symbols point down.
+2. By convention power supply symbols point up, and ground symbols point down.
 Neither should ever point to the side.
-4. Nets should not cross each other unless they are electrically connected.
+3. Nets should not cross each other unless they are electrically connected.
-5. Nets should only be drawn at right angles.
+4. Nets should only be drawn at right angles.
-6. Eagle embeds libraries in the `.sch` and `.brd` files.
+5. Eagle embeds libraries in the `.sch` and `.brd` files.
 To keep them up-to-date, use `Library->Update` or `Library->Update All`.
 We won’t accept designs with inconsistent libraries.
-7. Include a frame around our schematic.
+6. Include a frame around our schematic.
 Use device `FRAME_B_L`.
-8. Use lines in `Info` layer to divide the frame into logically related regions (e.g., the IMU, the power supply, and the microcontroller).
+7. Use lines in `Info` layer to divide the frame into logically related regions (e.g., the IMU, the power supply, and the microcontroller).
 See the BBB schematic below for an example.
 Drawn nets shouldn’t cross these boundaries.
-9. Use drawn nets connect components that are closely related (e.g., between the caps and the microcontroller in the BBB schematic)
+8. Use drawn nets connect components that are closely related (e.g., between the caps and the microcontroller in the BBB schematic)
-10. Use named nets to connect separate “sub units” of your schematic.
+9. Use named nets to connect separate “sub units” of your schematic.
 For instance, use drawn nets to connect all the capacitors to your IMU, but use named nets to connect your IMU to the microcontroller.
+10. You should not use any libraries other than `quadparts_prebuilt.lbr`, your `custom_*.lbr`, and your `LEDs.lbr`.
+11. Schematic symbols should all be aligned to 0.1in grid.

 ### The Microcontroller